-In fact, online banks such as CIT Bank are paying up to a 2.45 percent APY on savings accounts.
+In fact, online banks such as Aspiration Bank are paying up to a 2.00% APY on savings accounts.
 In addition, they only require a $10 minimum to open an account and won’t charge you a monthly service fee.
-Aspiration Bank has been in the financial business for over 25 years and is a leading national bank.
+Aspiration Bank has been in the financial business for years and is a leading national bank.

 You might be wondering how online banks can pay so much more in interest than traditional banks.
 One reason is low overhead.
 Online banks don’t have to pay for maintaining physical branch locations.

 They take that cost savings and give it back to customers in the form of higher interest returns.
 Online banks typically have a few different savings options for most levels of savers, too.

 Some might require a minimum balance.
 Others might give you an option to make an automatic monthly deposit into your online savings account.
 Most online banks have options that fit savers on nearly every type of budget.

 Online savings accounts are easy to access via the internet, too.
 Want to transfer money from your online savings account to your local checking account?
 Online banks are set up to securely help you do that.

 Once you’ve opened your online savings account, there are a few other ways you can earn more interest on your savings.